 Cinderlands Beer Co. is located along Butler Street in the heart of Lawrenceville.
 Opened in early December 2017, Cinderlands offers delicious beer in a hip environment.

 During my visit, the beer selection was light, but covered a nice range of styles, though favoring sour styles of beer.
-There food menu looked delicious, and food is made right in front of you in the small kitchen.
+Their food menu looked delicious, and food is made right in front of you in the small kitchen.

 I had a chance to try the Black Lager.
 While this isn’t my favorite style of beer, it’s one I enjoy from time to time, and this was a great example of the style.